renatamoon/renatamoon/README.md

 ## RENATA MONTEIRO'S GITHUB!
-Python Developer Jr and technology student from São Paulo, Brasil.<br>
+Software Developer and technology student from São Paulo, Brasil.<br>
 Here you can find and check all my projects, studies files and more.
 <br>
 <hr>